Pukapukan language: Loanwords

 Pukapukan is not closely related to other Cook Islands languages but it does show substantial borrowing from Eastern Polynesian languages, such as Rarotongan.
-In fact, because there is no ‘r’ in Pukapukan ‘l’ takes its place in Rarotongan borrowings (Teingoa 1993).
+In fact, because there is no 'r' in Pukapukan 'l' takes its place in Rarotongan borrowings.

 Homophones

-Pukapukan uses many homophones in its vocabulary usually to give names to new words or items with similar origin meanings (Beaglehole 1906–1965).
+Pukapukan uses many homophones in its vocabulary usually to give names to new words or items with similar origin meanings.